SANJAY-SPK/SANJAY-SPK/README.md

 # 💫 About Me:
-Hi there! 👋 I'm Sanjay S<br>I'm currently in my third year pursuing a degree in Electronics and Communication Engineering (ECE) at Karpagam Institute of Technology.
+Hi there! 👋 I'm Sanjay S<br>I'm currently in my final year pursuing a degree in Electronics and Communication Engineering (ECE) at Karpagam Institute of Technology.
 My passion lies in full-stack mobile application development, where I love bringing ideas to life through code.
 Besides coding, I have a keen interest in the dynamic world of digital marketing and the ever-evolving field of electronics.<br><br>

 # 💼 Current Focus
 <br>